 - Chewing on pens and pencils, which can lead to unnecessary stress on brackets and wires.

 - Chewing gum.
-Some orthodontists may allow the use of sugar free gum, but in general, it’s best to avoid it altogether.
+Some orthodontists may allow the use of sugar-free gum, but in general, it’s best to avoid it altogether.

-Foods to Eat With Caution
+What are Foods to Eat With Caution?

 Yes, your orthodontist is serious when they tell you to exercise caution when consuming certain foods!
-While they can be consumed safely, it’s important to follow proper consumption instructions so that you aren’t endangering the integrity of your brackets, wires, or invisalign treatment.
+While they can be consumed safely, it’s important to follow proper consumption instructions so that you aren’t endangering the integrity of your brackets, wires, or Invisalign treatment.

 - Hard, crunchy chips and hard tacos should be consumed with caution.
 Typically, it’s better to break them up in pieces or consume them one at a time.

-- Candies and soda in general should be consumed cautiously when you’re undergoing orthodontic treatment.
+- Candies and soda, in general, should be consumed cautiously when you’re undergoing orthodontic treatment.
 It’s hard enough to get your teeth clean when you don’t have a mouthful of appliances!
 Decay can sneak in when you least expect it, so avoiding or minimizing treats that are high in sugar will be best for the time being.

 - Bread with a hard, firm crust like French or Italian bread should be cut up into small pieces.
 Cut the crust off entirely or chew it with your back teeth to avoid causing problems with your brackets.